Jigsaw-R1: A Study of Rule-based Visual Reinforcement Learning with Jigsaw Puzzles: Limitations and Future Work

 \textbf{Visual reasoning models.} Recent advancements from OpenAI, particularly the o3 and o4-mini models~\citep{openai2025o3}, have shown significant promise in reasoning with images for enhanced perception.
 While our work does not incorporate these visual reasoning models~\citep{li2025imagine,liu2025visualagentic,qi2025cogcom,su2025open,wang2025multimodal}, we believe jigsaw puzzles are an ideal candidate for exploring rule-based visual RL in this context due to their inherent reliance on image-based reasoning.
 For an early exploration, we conduct small-scale experiments using the ChatGPT console, where these models are equipped with tool-use capabilities.
 Our preliminary experiments indicate that OpenAI o3 can effectively solve 2x2 jigsaw puzzles, substantially outperforming other models considered in this paper.
 However, it still faces challenges with more complex puzzles (e.g. 3x3), highlights areas for further investigation.

 \textbf{Multimodal generative models.} Our study does not consider models capable of both understanding and generating multimodal content~\citep{chen2025blip3o,chen2025janus,hurst2024gpt,team2024chameleon,wu2024janus,xie2025show}.
-A promising future research direction involves integrating our approach with these advanced models.
-Enabling them to generate their own inputs could reduce dependence on external datasets like COCO and create an autonomous environment to learn from experience~\citep{silver2025welcome}.
+A promising future research direction involves integrating jigsaw puzzles with these advanced models and let them to generate their own inputs.
+This could reduce dependence on external datasets like COCO and create an autonomous environment to learn from experience~\citep{silver2025welcome}.

-\textbf{Test-time training.} We have demonstrated that aligning the training dataset with the target domain can yield enhanced performance.
-Jigsaw puzzles inherently provide readily available annotations, making them suitable for direct training on the test set during test time.
+\textbf{Test-time training.} Jigsaw puzzles inherently provide readily available annotations, making them suitable for direct training on the test set during test time.
+We have demonstrated that aligning the training dataset with the target domain can yield enhanced performance.
 Therefore, exploring the use of jigsaw puzzles as a technique for test-time training~\citep{akyurek2024surprising,behrouz2024titans,zhu2024fastmem,zuo2025ttrl} presents an interesting avenue for future work.